 3. In “I, too, sing America” and “Let America be America Again,” Hughes presents two visions of the country.
 While there seems to be a core of patriotism within his body of work, Hughes’s views of America are complicated.
 What role do the parenthetical refrains play in “Let America be America Again”?
 What role does the repetition play?

-5. “Po' Boy Blues” is an example of a poem where Hughes most closely follows the blues form: two repeated lines, and a final variation on that line.
+5. “Po' Boy Blues” is an example of a poem in which Hughes most closely follows the blues form: two repeated lines and a final variation on that line.
 Where does it depart from that structure?
 Are there phrases or content in this poem that seem unique to poetry, or could it easily be set to music?
 What is the difference, in your experience, between a song and a poem?